planetserver/ps2-documentation/user_documentation/webclient_tutorial.md

 Using this button along with its three options, you can go to specific places on surface of Mars.
 You can either decide where to go via "region", "footprint" or "lat, lon".

-The website below is the map shows you the latest landsite.

 Using "Region" selection: